xtrymind/web-archive/_posts/2017-03-22-Install Flashtool on Arch Linux.markdown

 author: Dede Dindin Qudsy
 tags:   [archlinux, flashtool, sony, android, xperia, m4aqua]
 ---
+Flashtool is a nice tool to flash a firmware for your Sony Phone (and sony erriccson) in case a new firmware come out or you soft brick your phone.
+And with XperiaFirm to download firmware instead of create bundle from sony software updates(on windows).

 #### Aur
 clone aur ``git clone https://aur.archlinux.org/xperia-flashtool.git`` (flaged out of date)
 {% highlight bash %}